top of page

 Place/pace installation / Seyðisfjörður, 2019

-It is believed that Pythias may have sailed as far as Iceland, to which he gave the name Ultima Thule – the “furthest island”.
-His book of travels was subsequently lost and no one was able to confirm its existence.
-Yet the image of Ultima Thule never faded – it established a connection between islands and the unknown.
+It is believed that the Greek explorer Pythias may have sailed as far as Iceland, to which he gave the name Ultima Thule – the “furthest island”.
+His book of travels was subsequently lost and no one has been able to confirm its existence.
+Yet the image of Ultima Thule has never faded – establishing a deep-rooted connection between islands and the unknown.

 bottom of page